raguay/ModalFileManager/README.md

 - [My Side Project: Modal File Manager](https://blog.customct.com/my-side-project-modal-file-manager)
 - [Modal File Manager: Update and Extensions](https://blog.customct.com/modal-file-manager-update-and-extensions)

+This list of tutorials are with the latest version of Modal File Manager:

 - [First Release of the New Modal File Manager](https://blog.customct.com/first-release-of-the-new-modal-file-manager)

 ## Icon